Polarization textures in crystal supercells with topological bands: Model realizations

-where $c^\dagger_{A/B j}$ and $c_{A/B j}$ are the creation and annihilation operators for electron in orbital $A/B$ in the cell located at $\rv_j$.
-Here, $\langle ... \rangle$ denotes first neighbors, and $\langle \langle ... \rangle \rangle$ denotes second neighbors, see also Fig.~\ref{Fig2}(a).
 We find that the model realizes a polarization texture [Fig.~\ref{Fig2}(c)], and there is a sharp change of the local polarization across the boundary, where the superlattice potential combined with onsite mass $m$ approaches the value of the topological mass imposed with $t_2$.
-The texture in Fig.~\ref{Fig2}(c) was obtained using Eq.~\eqref{P-local} for the parametrization $(t_1, t_2, m, V_{SL}) = (1,1,0.5,1)$ of the model introduced in Eq.~\eqref{superHaldane}, with the supercell size, $N=51$.
-Notably, the texture demonstrates that the local polarization discontinuously flips on moving away from the supercell centre, as the Haldane mass $t_2$ dominates $m$ combined with the modulated $V_{\text{SL}}$.
+The texture in Fig.~\ref{Fig2}(c) was obtained using Eq.~\eqref{P-local} for the parametrization $(t_1, t_2, m, V_{SL}) = (1,1,0.5,10)$ of the model introduced in Eq.~\eqref{superHaldane}, with the supercell size, $N=51$.
+Notably, the texture demonstrates that the local polarization discontinuously flips on moving away from the supercell center, as the Haldane mass $t_2$ dominates $m$ combined with the modulated $V_{\text{SL}}$.
 Hence, the local polarization forms a circular domain surrounded by a visible ring, consistently with the discontinuities found between Chern and trivial insulators realized without supercells~\cite{Yoshida_2023,PhysRevLett.132.116602}.
-Furthermore, we find that when superlattice potential dominates the hopping locally -- effectively as a local onsite, or Semenoff~\cite{PhysRevLett.53.2449}, mass term -- a reduction of the local Hall conductivity occurs.
+Furthermore, we find that when superlattice potential dominates the hopping locally---effectively as a local onsite, or Semenoff~\cite{PhysRevLett.53.2449}, mass term---a reduction of the local Hall conductivity occurs.
 We support this finding by calculating the local Chern marker $C(\rv_j)$ (Fig.~\ref{Fig2}(d)), which we contrast with the quantized $\Delta C(\{\rv_j\})$ (Fig.~\ref{Fig2}(e)) introduced in the previous section.
 The changes in local Chern markers are in close correspondence with the trivialization of the SHP indicated by $\Delta C(\{\rv_j\})$, corresponding to topological transitions in response to depolarizing perturbations.

 Furthermore, we examine the connection between SHPs and band topology in another example, by stacking two monolayer copies of the Haldane model and introducing a relative twist between the layers.
-We refer to this system as twisted bilayer Haldanium, see App.~\ref{app::D} for more details.
+We refer to this system as twisted bilayer Haldanium~\cite{resta2022notes}, see Appendix~\ref{app::D} for more details.
 The effective tight-binding model adapted for the studied twisted Haldanium bilayer can be compactly written as